cdelpone/viewing_party/viewing_party_dtr.md

 * What’s gone well or poorly in your previous projects?
  * well -
-    * dtr - holds people accountable
+    * dtr/follow-up meetings - holds people accountable
+    * m - knowing who is doing what. assignment tasks.
  * poorly -
-    * TBD
+    * m - open communication is really important to me.
+I've had trouble in previous projects with being able to contact people during scheduled worktimes.

 * How will we set direction and make decisions as a team?
  * app wide changes - whole approval
- * feature changes - duo approval
  * all ideas considered
  * having a game plan or direction as a group
- * daily check-ins: scheduling, celebrating, kudos, recapping
+ * daily check-ins: scheduling, status checks, recapping

 * How do we want to solve problems when members run into issues with features of the project?
 How will we overcome obstacles?
- * TBD

-* What do you need (resources, environment, communication) to do your best work?
- * X - no distractions
+ * frequent check-ins, availability, productive struggle is important to each of us, step-by-step escalation of resources

 * What scheduling restraints do you have?
 What are your scheduling preferences?
- * X -

-revisit weekend schedule on 9/16 during office hours (11-12)
- * Weekend Schedule:
- *
+ * X - Super flexible.
+Happy to wake up early if needed.
+Out Wed Oct 13 afternoon/evening.
+Class time on weekends.
+Sunday afternoon may be out commuting a few hours.
+ * A - East coast time.
+Cutoff at 10:30 (8:30 MST).
+Around for class time on weekend.
+ * M - Usually start 8:00 MST.
+Can schedule morning times if in advance.
+4:30-5:00 break.
+Work until 8:00.
+Same for weekends.

 * What tools do you want to use to manage the project?
  * github project board
  * PR template
- * potential schema / db thing
+ * db tool
  * study hall for group work

 * How do you know if a project is successful?
 How can we achieve that as a group?
- * TBD

-* How will we recognize each other's successes and celebrate them?
-  * TBD
+ * 3's all around. does it meet our learning goals? everyone can explain each part.

 * Proposed pom cadence:
- * TBD
+ * add a pom lead during daily checkin. length isn't so important as long as we are taking breaks.

 * Preferred git/Github work flow?
  * PR - detail focused, specific details
  * Function / feature based merged to main
- * at a minimum - personal subbranches are committed at the end of each work day
+ * Frequent commits are important to each of us

 * Communicating feedback
  * X - immediate but not reactive

-Agenda for today
-* [ ] DTR
-* [ ] project overview
-* [ ] database structure
-* [ ] As much work as possible before checkin tomorrow
+ * constructive feedback is welcome!